 Working remotely has fast become an ideal way to be “on the grind”.
 Whether you’re studying a bookkeeping course or a

-higher certificate in human resource management, there are many industries in which you can put in a day’s work from wherever you choose.
+higher certificate in human resource management, or even an HR Management distance learning short course, there are many industries in which you can put in a day’s work from wherever you choose.
 As a result, we’re seeing more and more people take up positions in a host of interesting workspaces.
 This includes the likes of coffee shops, co-working spaces and home offices.

 Whilst a higher certificate in resource management will teach you vital elements like payroll administration, navigating the challenges of working remotely won’t always come easy.
 From self-discipline to time management and even loneliness, there are several pitfalls that lone workers need to contend with.

 We’re pleased to report that the positives of remote work far outweigh the hurdles.
 This could be why those who choose this method are often more successful than those who settle for traditional office environments.
 Why do these kinds of people seem more driven and successful?
 The answers are as interesting as they are impressive.